 Risk-Based Corrective Action (known as RBCA or "Rebecca") has been used as the process for the development of Tier I and Tier II petroleum hydrocarbon (PHC) assessment/remediation standards in Atlantic Canada since 1999.
-Atlantic RBCA is a process developed to consider typical site conditions in Atlantic Canada for four common land uses (agricultural, residential, commercial and industrial).
-The Atlantic RBCA process is supported by two main components: 1) the regulatory endorsed philosophy of risk assessment, risk management and a tiered approach to remediation; and 2) a technical tool kit (composed of a software model, supporting technical guidance and applicable Provincial legislation, regulations, and policy guidance).
+Atlantic RBCA is a process developed to consider typical site conditions in Atlantic Canada for four common land uses (agricultural, residential, commercial, and industrial).
+The Atlantic RBCA process is supported by two main components: 1) the regulatory endorsed philosophy of risk assessment, risk management, and a tiered approach to remediation; and 2) a technical tool kit (composed of a software model and supporting technical guidance).

-A Memorandum of Understanding (MOU) signed by the four Atlantic Deputy Ministers of Environment (originally in 1996 and most recently renewed in 2008) provides the mandate for a multi-stakeholder group, the Atlantic Partnership in RBCA Implementation (PIRI) to develop and promote the Atlantic RBCA process of managing impacted sites in Atlantic Canada.
-Atlantic PIRI developed and released Version 1 of the Atlantic RBCA process, User Guidance and the RBCA Tool Kit for Atlantic Canada (referred to hereafter as the Atlantic RBCA Tool Kit) in 1999.
-Version 1 of the Atlantic RBCA Tool Kit was based on the ASTM Standard E 1739-95, Standard Guide for Risk-Based Corrective Action Applied at Petroleum Release Sites.
+A Memorandum of Understanding signed by the four Atlantic Deputy Ministers of Environment provides the mandate for a multi-stakeholder group, the Atlantic Partnership in RBCA Implementation (PIRI) to develop and promote the Atlantic RBCA process of managing impacted sites in Atlantic Canada.
+Atlantic PIRI developed and released Version 1 of the Atlantic RBCA process, User Guidance, and the RBCA Tool Kit for Atlantic Canada (referred to hereafter as the Atlantic RBCA Tool Kit) in 1999.
+Version 1 of the Atlantic RBCA Tool Kit was based on the American Society for Testing and Materials (ASTM) Standard E 1739-95, Standard Guide for Risk-Based Corrective Action Applied at Petroleum Release Sites.
 Atlantic RBCA was revised in 2003 to reflect changes recommended for harmonization with Canada Wide Standards for Petroleum Hydrocarbons (CWS PHC) developed by the Canadian Council of Ministers of the Environment (CCME) in 2001.
-Atlantic RBCA Version 2.0 was subsequently updated to reflect the ASTM Standard E2081-00 and continues to be based on the carbon fractionation data published by the US TPH Criteria Working Group.
-The model used to develop the updated Atlantic RBCA Tool Kit is marketed in the United States as the RBCA Tool Kit for Chemical Releases.
+Atlantic RBCA Version 2.0 was subsequently updated to reflect the ASTM Standard E2081-00 and continues to be based on the carbon fractionation data published by the Total Petroleum Hydrocarbon (TPH) Criteria Working Group (TPHCWG 1999).
+The spreadsheet model used to develop the updated Atlantic RBCA Tool Kit is marketed in the United States by the developer Groundwater Services Inc (GSI), as the RBCA Tool Kit for Chemical Releases.